e99 Online Shopping Mall

 It's fair to sometimes ask the reader to provide the proof of a lemma, corollary, or minor theorem in an exercise.
 What is decidedly NOT helpful in the least is scattering the proof of a major theorem all over the map, with some scraps coming before the theorem and remaining scraps coming after.
 One of Herstein's favorite stunts: a sort of heuristic "hand-waving" argument that weaves around like the Mississippi river, culminating with a statement along the lines of "We have now proved the following theorem...".
 It's okay to do that once in awhile to break the monotony, but NOT two-thirds of the time in a pathetic attempt to seem less formal and be the student's "buddy".
 Students of algebra do not need a buddy, they need a teacher who knows how to present material nonrandomly.

 The reader almost has to hire a private investigator just to sort out the precise definition of congruence modulo n.
 What does "a = b mod n" mean?
 Why, "a ~ b", of course.
-But what's "a ~ b" mean?
+But what does "a ~ b" mean?
 Merely that "n | (a - b)", silly goose.
-Ah, and what's "n | (a - b)" mean?
-GOTO Chapter 1, where you'll finally reach the end of your quest.
-For something so important as the concept of congruence modulo n, one would think its definition would be enshrined right under the bold heading "Definition".
-But no: it's buried in an inane example.
+Ah, so what does "n | (a - b)" mean?For something so important as the concept of congruence modulo n, one would think its definition would be enshrined right under the bold heading "Definition".
+But no: it's buried deep in an inane example.

 Other times Herstein has it in for private investigators, and right smack in the middle of a theorem readers are reminded that "Ker phi" means "the kernel of phi".
 Wow, thanks!
-My only explanation for this behavior is that Herstein is violently allergic to theorems that are expressed in only one line; so, he'll pack them with irrelevant crap to ensure they're at least two lines long.
+The only viable explanation for this behavior is that Herstein is violently allergic to theorems that are expressed in only one line; so, he'll pack them with irrelevant crap to ensure they're at least two lines long.

 Then there are the tragic expressions of the various correspondence theorems that each utterly fail to mention the relevant correspondence.
 One concludes with the statement "This sets up a 1-1 correspondence between all the ideals of R' and those ideals of R that contain K." The understandably befuddled novitiate is led to ask: "Well isn't that special.
 So...what is it?"
 Herstein seems incapable of placing himself in the shoes of beginners and seeing that what's obvious to him can be a mystery to someone else.
 An appropriate function must be defined, then demonstrated to be bijective.
 By no means trivial!
-Then two pages later 2-by-2 matrices are kicked around like the reader is a drooling retard who's never seen them before.
+Then two pages later 2-by-2 matrices are kicked around like the reader is a drooling imbecile who's never seen them before.

 A lot of "examples" are actually fake fronts for exercises, so don't let their apparent abundance bedazzle you overmuch.
 Others are laughably trivial or ludicrously irrelevant.